jython/jython/README.txt

-Welcome to Jython 2.5b3
+Welcome to Jython 2.5b4
 =======================

-This is the forth beta of the 2.5 version of Jython.
-It contains a couple of bug fixes since the 2.5b2 release a couple of days ago.
-The bug that prompted another release was a corner case on Windows that caused Jython to not start.
+This is the fifth beta of the 2.5 version of Jython.
+It contains a new implementation of List and Tuple, as well as a patch which helps Jython run in an envrironment without file write access (specifically for use on Google App Engine) There are also a number of smaller bug fixes.
+This beta contains all of the new features for the eventual 2.5 release continues the feature freeze.
-This beta contains all of the new features for the eventual 2.5 release and represents a feature freeze.
+We are very close, once this beta has been tested in the wild for a bit and we close a few more high priority bugs, we will start release candidates.

 The release was compiled on Mac OS X with JDK 5 and requires JDK 5 to run.